exercism/rust/exercises/practice/word-count/.docs/instructions.md

 4. The words can be separated by _any_ form of whitespace (i.e. "\t", "\n", " "), or external punctuation.

-For example, for the phrase `"That's the password: 'PASSWORD 123'!", cried the Special Agent.\nSo I fled."` the count would be:
+For example, for the phrase `"That's the password: 'PASSWORD 123'!", cried the Special Agent.\nSo I fled.` the count would be:

 ```text
 that's: 1